The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.

 What To Bring

-Disclosure: This section includes affiliate links through which I may earn a small commission at no extra cost to you.
-Thank you for supporting my coffee habit!
+Disclosure: This section includes affiliate links through which I earn a commission on qualifying purchases at no extra cost to you.

-In spring and fall, traction devices such as Kahtoola Microspikes (Available from Amazon and MEC), or Hillsound Trail Crampons (Available at Amazon and Sport Chek) are recommended.
+In snowy/icy conditions, traction devices such as Kahtoola Microspikes (Available from Amazon, MEC, and Valhalla Pure Outfitters), or Hillsound Trail Crampons (Available at Valhalla Pure Outfitters and Sport Chek) are recommended.
+See our Fall/Winter Hiking Gear Guide for recommended clothing and gear.

 Related Posts